Edward-Eughene-Timothy/CONFLICT-RESOLUTION-ASSISTANT/README.md

 ## Troubleshooting

-- If you encounter issues initializing the QA bot, ensure that the FAISS vector store path is correctly set and that all required packages are installed.
+ If you encounter issues with Intel optimizations, ensure you're using the Intel Distribution for Python and that your environment is set up correctly.
-- For any other errors, check the terminal for traceback messages to identify the source of the issue.
+- For FAISS-related errors, check that your vectorstore is properly initialized and located in the correct directory.
+- If you experience out-of-memory errors, consider reducing the model size or adjusting the `max_new_tokens` parameter in `load_llm()`.

 ## Contributing